 The Chartbook

-The Appalachian Region: A Data Overview from the 2018-2022 American Community Survey, also known as “The Chartbook,” draws from the most recent American Community Survey and comparable Census Population Estimates.
-The report contains over 300,000 data points about Appalachia’s economy, income, employment, education, and other important indicators—all presented at regional, subregional, state, and county levels.
+The Appalachian Region: A Data Overview from the 2020-2024 American Community Survey, also known as “The Chartbook,” draws from the most recent American Community Survey and comparable Census Population Estimates.
+The report contains over 300,000 data points about Appalachia’s economy, income, employment, education and other important indicators—all presented at regional, subregional, state and county levels.

-Dive into all data through the snapshots below and learn how rural Appalachia compares to the rest of rural America.
+Dive into all data through the snapshots below, learn how rural Appalachia compares to the rest of rural America, and see how Appalachian counties compare to one another based on their economic status designations.

 Population and Age in Appalachia